A Homeowner’s Guide to Clay Soil Foundation Issues

 Slab heave happens when swelling clay pushes upward against a concrete slab.
 Interior cracks, raised floor areas, and doors that suddenly stop fitting can sometimes point to heave-related movement.

-3. Lateral Pressure on Walls
+3. Pressure on Basement Walls

 When wet clay expands beside a basement or below-grade wall, it can push inward.
 Over time, this pressure may contribute to bowing, stair-step cracking, or wall movement.
 Homes with below-grade spaces need careful moisture management because clay soil can create sustained pressure after heavy rain.

-4. Crawl Space Support Movement
+4. Shifting Crawl Space Supports

 Homes with crawl spaces can experience shifting support posts, sagging floors, or moisture-related wood damage when soil moisture changes are not controlled.
 In these cases, foundation support and crawl space conditions often need to be evaluated together.